nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Route: EA -> E2 -> E3 -> E4
 ------------------------------------------------------------------------------------------------------------
 ```
+:warning: `ROUTE_INDEX` must be an integer within the bounds of the favourite list. <br>

 #### 4.8.4 Deleting favourite route
 You can delete a favourite route if it is not frequently used anymore.<br>